-Awdry Bailey and Douglas can trace its history back to approximately 1750 by way of an unbroken series of partners.
+Awdry Bailey and Douglas can trace its history back to approximately 1750.
 The firm's original founder was William Salmon who started his professional life as a young Attorney in Devizes in the mid-1700s.

 His son William Salmon the Second, continued the legal practice and became the owner of much of Devizes Castle and co-founded the first bank in Devizes, situated in St John's Street close to the firm's premises.
 The firm's first most notable client was probably Henry Addington, the 1st Viscount Sidmouth, who later became Prime Minister from 1801-1804.